+- Hostname

+- Internet Protocol (IP) address

-- Hostname - Simple Network Management Protocol (SNMP) variables (community, system contact, and system location)
+- Simple Network Management Protocol (SNMP) variables (community, system contact, and system location)

 Hostname

 The hostname is the name of your Wireless Router.
 The default hostname is TAL.
 The name you specify is used in system prompts, and should be the same as the Domain Name System (DNS) hostname for your router; the hostname should also be unique within a domain.
 You can use uppercase and lowercase letters and numbers; do not use spaces.